RillianDiello/get-typescript-api/README.md

 ## Technologies

-- NodeJs: NodeJS is a server-side JavaScript execution environment.
+- NodeJs: is a server-side JavaScript execution environment.
 You can seamlessly use NPM alongside the Yarn package manager with just a few command adjustments.

 - Express: is a framework for building APIs that provides a convenient abstraction for NodeJS's http module.
 It allows for easy incorporation of routes, routers, middlewares, templates, engines, and also features a robust error-handling mechanism